cpiber/NebulaEnhance/README.md

 - Keyboard shortcuts: Shortcuts in video player ([see Playback section](https://www.mrfdev.com/youtube-keyboard-shortcuts))
 - Custom scripts: Execute custom JavaScript code in the player's iFrame

+Note that the player is automatically focused to make the keyboard shortcuts work.

 More to come.
 If you have any suggestions, please open a new [issue](https://github.com/cpiber/NebulaEnhance/issues).